Common By-law Inquiries

 If you’ve received a penalty notice (also known as a ticket) for a by-law violation and wish to pay the outstanding amount, please see below for online payment information:

-For more information about penalty notices issued under the Administrative Penalty System (APS) or to find out how you can have your penalty notice reviewed please click here
+For more information about penalty notices issued under the Administrative Penalty System (APS) or to find out how you can have your penalty notice reviewed please review the Tickets page.

 The City regulates a variety of animals and animal related conduct, specifically: